evanfoss/epl_micropumphw/README.md

 |<a href="images/photos/p1000561_14944901697_o.jpg"><img src="images/photos/p1000561_14944901697_o.jpg"></a>
 |:---------------
-|ASSY1: The top and bottom of the device disassembled
+|ASSY1: The top and bottom of the device disassembled.
+The battery and pump in the bottom of the image.

 ## Future